wazuh/wazuh-documentation/source/user-manual/capabilities/wazuh-archives.rst

       :align: center
       :width: 80%

-   We can extract and confirm specific details on the activities like commands, services, paths, and more from the JSON log.
+   You can extract and verify specific details on the activities such as commands, services, paths, and more from the JSON log.
-   Below we have identified the initial process creation and the attributes to the command executed:
+   Below, you can identify the initial process creation and the attributes related to the executed command:

    .. code-block:: console
       :emphasize-lines: 10, 35